scleung-astro/learning-pandas-from-zero/chapter1.md

 3. **Data analysis**

-Pandas contains a number of statistical tools such as average, counting, variance and so on which helps user to extract some preliminary statistical features in the data.
+Pandas contains a number of statistical tools such as average, kurtosis, variance and so on which helps user to extract some preliminary statistical features in the data.
 It also has the backend of matplotlib where users can generate sophisticated visualization within a few lines of codes.
 Furthermore, it remains the flexibility of fine-tuning the figures for